-When Wagenblast started out as a traffic reporter on radio, he never dreamed that one day thousands of people moving through the region’s transportation network would hear his sonorous, but disembodied voice through loudspeakers inside some of the region’s major transportation infrastructure.
+When Wagenblast started out as a traffic reporter on the radio, he never dreamed that one day thousands of people moving through the region’s transportation network would hear his sonorous but disembodied voice through loudspeakers inside some of the region’s major transportation infrastructure.

 First the obvious question: The surname Wagenblast is very unique.
 Do you like your name?

 Answer: In German, Wagenblast translates as a hothead who is quick to fight, which would’ve been useful to know when I was a kid.
-Early in my radio career, I gave some thought to changing it because I didn’t think it sounded like a radio name.
+Early in my radio career, I thought about changing it because I didn’t think it sounded like a radio name.

-I’m glad I didn’t though.
+I’m glad I didn’t, though.
 It’s memorable.
-A couple years ago, I competed in the “Name of the Year (NOTY)” contest.
+A couple of years ago, I competed in the “Name of the Year (NOTY)” contest.
 But I was knocked out in the first round by Bufus Dewberry.
-The 2016 NOTY winner was Pope McCorkle III and past winners have included Steele Sidebottom and Barkevious Mingo.
+The 2016 NOTY winner was Pope McCorkle III, and past winners have included Steele Sidebottom and Barkevious Mingo.
 The competition is fierce.

 Question: You are a former PA employee.
 What did you do at the agency?

 Answer: Most of my PA career was spent at TRANSCOM during its formative years.
 I was very proud of what we created with TRANSCOM because nothing like it had ever been done before.
-The PA took the lead in trying to get a host of agencies in New York, New Jersey and Connecticut to share information on a regular basis for the first time.
-It was a difficult thing to achieve, but pleasant persistence eventually won the day and now the entire region benefits.
+The PA took the lead in getting a host of agencies in New York, New Jersey, and Connecticut to share information regularly for the first time.
+It was a difficult thing to achieve, but pleasant persistence eventually won the day, and now the entire region benefits.

 Question: What it’s like to be a voice-over artist?
 Do you have ambitions beyond transportation?